Skip to content

 date > file.txt

-in the command line will will save the output that you got previously into the file “file.txt”.
-You can check that this file has been created by navigating with the GUI to your “home” directory and opening it with a text editor.
+in the command line will save the output that you got previously into the file called file.txt.
+You can check that this file has been created by using gedit.

 Task 3: saving to file